 Some useful resources to help with a child's re-entry into the classroom after cancer treatment.
-This is part of a whole section on education when a child has cancer.

 The books below are available for you to download for free.

 Storybooks to read with children